volatusveritas/projector/PDJ/PDJ#0.md

 for grouping values inside parentheses, and it would deliver a TokenGroup token with other tokens inside to the parser.
-This is not optimal, because the tokenizer doesn't know context (that's the parser's task) and as a result often obfuscates the actual meaning of these parentheses (it also made it quit difficult to implement the aforementioned variable declaration syntax, which makes use of parentheses.
+This is not optimal, because the tokenizer doesn't know context (that's the parser's task) and as a result often obfuscates the actual meaning of these parentheses (it also made it quite difficult to implement the aforementioned variable declaration syntax, which makes use of parentheses.
 The way they were parsed also felt hacky.
 Additionally, the concerns of my code were incorrectly separated; in a simple and maybe shallow way of describing it:

-- the tokenizer's job is to generate individual tokens, ignoring whatever their surrounding symbols may mean (it's non-contextual);
+- the tokenizer's job is to generate individual tokens based on raw expression input, ignoring whatever their surrounding symbols may mean (it's non-contextual);
-- the parser's job is to, based on the tokens generated by the tokenizer, recognize the meaning of these symbols under context, and generate an appropriate execution tree;
+- the parser's job is to recognize the meaning of the symbols generated by the tokenizer under context, and generate an appropriate execution tree;
 - the evaluator's job is to, based on the execution tree generated by the parser, produce and format an output;